-In June 20218, Scotland Excel's Joint Committee approved a five-year corporate strategy for the organisation.
-As this strategy period will end on 31 March 2023, the organisation has been working on the development of a new corporate strategy which will be presented to the Joint Committee in December 2022.
+In June 2018, Scotland Excel's Joint Committee approved a five-year corporate strategy for the organisation.
+As this strategy period will end on 31 March 2023, the organisation has been working on the development of a new corporate strategy.
+This report presents a draft of this new strategy which covers the five years from 01 April 2023 to 31 March 2028.